 The surname Ipeslay was first found in Warwickshire where (Holes) de Ippesleye was recorded 20 Edward I (during the twentieth year of King Edward I's reign).

 Early History of the Ipeslay family

-Another 115 words (8 lines of text) are included under the topic Early Ipeslay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ipeslay research.
+Another 58 words (4 lines of text) covering the years 1748, 1748 and 1825 are included under the topic Early Ipeslay History in all our PDF Extended History products and printed products wherever possible.

 Ipeslay Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Ipeslay family name include Hippisley, Hippesley, Hippsley, Hipsey, Hipsley and others.

 Early Notables of the Ipeslay family (pre 1700)